usdot-jpo-ode/jpo-geojsonconverter/README.md

 ### Purpose & Usage

 - The DOCKER_HOST_IP environment variable is used to communicate with the bootstrap server that the instance of Kafka is running on.
+- The GITHUB_TOKEN_NAME environment variable is the name of the generated token from xxx used for pulling the jpo-ode java image.
+- The GITHUB_TOKEN environment variable is the value of the generated token from xxx used for pulling the jpo-ode java image.
+- The GITHUB_ORG environment variable is the name of the GitHub organization to use for the jpo-ode repository.

 ### Values
 In order to utilize Confluent Cloud: